 During development of the WRE, the council met once a month, providing a forum for questions and concerns.
-Each month the council would review changes that were made to the document, as well as each individual municipal section.
-WRC also used Capacity Management Plans (CMPs) to gather data for WRE preparation.
+Each month the council would review changes that were made to the document as a whole, as well as each individual municipal section.
+WRC also used Capacity Management Plans (CMPs) to gather data for WRE preparation. update